Email Processing in Lua

 hostname

-Name (FQDN) of the sender's host, or nil if missing or unknown (not provided by the MTA)
+Name (FQDN) of the sender’s host, or nil if the name is absent or unknown (not provided by the MTA)

 String